knownasilya/npm-local-cache/README.md

 [![NPM](https://nodei.co/npm/npm-local-cache.png?downloads=true)](https://nodei.co/npm/npm-local-cache/)

 Creates a local searchable NPM cache.
+Good for building your own module repo based on NPM.

 Functionality:

 * Filter on custom keywords (useful for when NPM is used as module repo, like in the case of [mongoosejs](http://mongoosejs.com) and [breach.cc](http://breach.cc)).
 * Customizble search fields.